profsmith89/ctps/_sources/ales-c01.md

 ## ALE 1.2: Too long?

-Let's solve a new problem that continues to use the context of reading bedtime stories.

-My children loved the stories we read, and they would often grab another book immediately after we finished the current one.
+Let's solve a new problem that continues to use the context of reading bedtime stories: My children loved the stories we read, and they would often grab another book immediately after we finished the current one.
 As night fell, I'd begin to consider the length of each book they brought me.
-If it was late, I wouldn't start a long book.
+If it was late, I wouldn't start a long one.

 So let's write a script that makes this decision for us.
 It will count the number of lines in a book and then print "Let's read this" if the book's length is less than 20 lines and "We can't read this" if it isn't.

 To get started solving this problem, let's practice Step 5 in our problem-solving process, which states that we should identify old scripts that can help us in writing our new one.
 Obviously, doing this can save us work, but more generally, this approach avoids the fears many of us have when we start a project by staring at a blank page.

-**Step 1.** In your IDE, make a new Python project and paste into the editor pane the script we completed at the end of Chapter 1.
+**Step 1.** In your IDE, make a new Python project and paste into the editor pane the script we completed at the end of Chapter 1 (`anybook.py`).

 **Step 2.** Think about which statements in this old script you need to solve this new problem.
 For example, do you need to ask the user for the name of the book to be read?
 Yup, that would be helpful, and so we'll keep that `input` command and the `open` command that uses its result.
 Do we need to loop through all the lines in the open file?
 Yup, keep that while-loop.